 The Academic Skills Team provides support to undergraduate and postgraduate students in the Business School.
 A range of workshops and support services are offered throughout the semester, planned and delivered in consultation with academic staff.

-The Learning Hub offers you access to a wide range of resources to support your learning.
+The Learning Hub offers access to a wide range of resources to support learning.
 The online resource provides academic skills modules on study skills, deconstructing your assignment tasks, numeracy, academic reading and writing skills that target the needs of first year Business students.